ci-lab-cz/easydock/docs/usage.md

 easydock -i input.smi -o output.db -c 4
 ```

-**Parameters:**
+Parameters:
 - `-i`: Input SMILES file
 - `-o`: Output database file
 - `-c`: Number of CPU cores

 This performs:

-- Conversion to 3D structures (or uses existing coordoinates if 3D SDF input)
 - Salt removal
-- Validation
+- Generation of one stereoisomer if there are some undefined chiral centers or double bonds (reproducible generation)
+- Conversion to 3D structures (or uses existing coordinates if 3D SDF input)

 ### Stereoisomer Enumeration